 Brinlee Creek Ranch offers equine assisted therapies to patients, a treatment modality that uses the wordless communication with horses to build trust, confidence and skills.
 It works on muscle control, assertiveness, problem solving and helps people connect with inner selves by working with horses who tend to mirror the individual’s emotions.
 Equine therapy builds psychological, cognitive and physical strength and it’s a whole lot of fun.

-Congrats to the rider-competitors and to our dedicated BCR staff of therapists, techs and transporters who made it possible.
+Congrats to the Pate ranch horseriding competitors and to our dedicated BCR staff of therapists, techs and transporters who made it possible.
+The Pate Rehabilitation ranch is located in Anna near McKinney, Texas.